 The Bridge of Sighs in Venice

-The “Ponte dei Sospiri” or “Bridge of Sighs” is an enclosed limestone bridge in baroque style located next to the Doge’s Palace in Venice.
-It was commissioned by the Doge Marino Grimani, whose family coat-of-arms can be seen in the center of the facade.
+The “Ponte dei Sospiri” or “Bridge of Sighs” is an enclosed limestone bridge in baroque style located next to the Doge’s Palace in Venice, Italy.
+It was commissioned by the Doge Marino Grimani, whose family coat-of-arms can be seen in the centre of the facade.

 This famous bridge is one of the most known, photographed and admired landmarks of Venice.
-However, it is probably also the most misinterpreted.
+However, it is probably also the most misunderstood!

 The Truth about the Bridge of Sighs in Venice

 Venice is always described as a romantic city.
 Some say it is the most romantic city in the world.
 Therefore, it’s not a surprise that this bridge, thanks also to its evocative name, is so appreciated by couples who stop to take a picture of themselves kissing in front of it.

 However, there is something you might want to know: the sighs the bridge refers to are not of love, but of resignation and despair!
 In fact, for some, the Bridge of Sighs was the last bridge they would ever cross…